Lattice Approximation for Stochastic Reaction Diffusion Equations with One-Sided Lipschitz Condition: Introduction

-The SPDE \eqref{eq:SRDE} is studied within the variational approach, see e.\,g. \cite{prevot}, and we only use the a priori known regularity of the exact solution to prove $\mathcal{L}^p$-convergence with an implicitly given rate in Theorem \ref{MainTheorem}.
+The SPDE \eqref{eq:SRDE} is studied within the variational approach, see e.\,g., \cite{prevot}, and we only use the a priori known regularity of the exact solution to prove strong $p$th mean convergence with an implicitly given rate in Theorem \ref{MainTheorem}.
 This rate is given in terms of the regularity of the exact solution.
-If there is a better a priori information on the exact solution, this rate can be made explicit in terms of the approximation parameter.
-The proof is essentially based on uniform exponential a priori estimates for the approximating solutions obtained in Proposition \ref{propAPriori} and the It\^o formula for the variational solution.
+If there is better a priori information on the exact solution, this rate can be made explicit in terms of the approximation parameter.
+The proof is essentially based on uniform exponential a priori estimates for the approximating solutions obtained in Propositions \ref{propAPriori} and \ref{prop:wn} as well as It\^o's formula for the variational solution, in contrast to the popular mild solution approach used in most of the references mentioned above.